 un_i[n]verso - audiovisual sculpture

-un_i[n]verso – audiovisual sculpture is a site specific work for sound, video, rebar sculptures, light and shadow.
+un_i[n]verso – audiovisual sculpture is a site specific work for sound, video, metal sculptures, light and shadow.
 The work stems from the desire to explore the broad concept of matter, between concreteness and transparency, with the aim of establishing a system in which different types of media merge with each other.
 Thus, creating an artistic form in which the viewer no longer perceived them as separated, but rather experiences them as a whole.
-On a dramaturgical level, Un_i[n]verso can be summarized as a constant, slow zoom that starts from macroscopic dimensions, those of digital landscapes, entering deconstructed cities and their details, floating between reality and imagination.
+On a dramaturgical level, it can be summarized as slow exploration that starts from macroscopic dimensions, those of digital landscapes, entering deconstructed cities and their details, floating between reality and imagination.
+“It is a synthetic work.
+That becomes political, then pictorial, then architectural, then mineral to become in the end cosmological”.
+(Lucrezia Nardi)

 Commissioned by